ntscpal/goatfetch/README.md

 # goatfetch
-tiny sys fetch for linux in written ingo(at)
+tiny sys fetch for linux in written in go(at)

 ![example screenshot of the program in use](./goatfetch.png)